Adityam582/Adityam582.github.io/_pages/about.md

 Contact?
 ------
 If you got interested in talking more about experiences, education, opportunities, or just hangout, feel free to connect on [Linkedin](https://www.linkedin.com/in/eradityamehta).
-I'd love to have a conversation because I believe: 'every person I meet has a story, and experiences, which can teach me something new'.
+I'd love to have a conversation because I believe: "every person you meet has a story, and experiences, which can teach something new".

 (Last updated: June 26, 2022)